2. Band alignment in heterostructures

 1. A microscopic treatment of interfaces will generically yield a reference potential \(\varphi_F\) that is material-dependent.
 In fact, equating \(\varphi_F\) given by Eq.
 (2.12) for distinct materials directly leads to Anderson’s rule.

-2. Substituting (2.12) into (1.8) for the band edges and into the expressions for the boundary conditions (Boundary conditions), band offsets calculated from RESCU+ atomistic simulations may be directly accounted for.
+2. Substituting (2.12) into (1.8) for the band edges and into the expressions for the boundary conditions (Boundary Conditions), band offsets calculated from RESCU+ atomistic simulations may be directly accounted for.

 As a consequence, QTCAD Device and Material objects contain two attributes corresponding to \(\delta E^\alpha_\mathrm V\) and \(\Delta V_\alpha\), respectively: vlnce_band_macro and macro_diff.